Rick Wakeman: 1974–1980: King Arthur, No Earthly Connection, and second Yes run

+Wakeman assembled a new line-up of his band, now named the English Rock Ensemble, featuring Holt, Newell, Hodgson, and newcomers John Dunsterville on guitar, Reg Brooks and Martin Shields on brass, and Tony Fernandez on drums, who would perform on many of Wakeman's future albums and tours.
+The group toured the US, Canada, and Brazil from October to December 1975 with the latter dates featuring an orchestra and choir.
+The Brazilian leg was particularly successful, earning positive reviews and setting new audience attendance records which biographer Dan Wooding estimated to be 500,000 people in total.

-Wakeman toured King Arthur with an augmented formation of the English Rock Ensemble for three months from October 1975, across North and South America.
-The stage production was scaled back in comparison to his previous tours, featuring only his rock band with a two-piece wind section.
-The line-up was Wakeman's first with new drummer Tony Fernandez, who would perform on many of his future albums and tours.
-In 1975, Wakeman composed the soundtrack for Lisztomania, a biography film about composer Franz Liszt written and directed by Ken Russell.
-Wakeman appears in the film as Thor, the god of thunder.
-A few years later, he recalled the album in a more negative light as "there was hardly anything of mine on it in the end", and criticised its mixing and production.
-No Earthly Connection (1976) was recorded in France and features Wakeman and his English Rock Ensemble.
-Initially it was to be about mythological gods, but its lyrical subject matter changed after he witnessed a flying object one night which inspired him to read up on the origins of man and mysterious phenomena such as the Bermuda Triangle, Stonehenge, and the pyramids.
+In mid-1975, Wakeman composed and recorded the soundtrack album to Lisztomania, a surreal biographical film about composer Franz Liszt written and directed by Ken Russell.
+The soundtrack features vocals from Roger Daltrey, who also stars in the film.
+Wakeman appears on-screen as Thor, the god of thunder, covered in silver paint.
+The soundtrack failed to chart in the UK, but went to No. 145 in the US.
+Wakeman looked back on the album in negative light as "there was hardly anything of mine on it", and criticised the production and final mix.
+He supervised a reissue of his original score entitled The Real Lisztomania, released in 2002.

+No Earthly Connection was recorded in France and features Wakeman and his English Rock Ensemble.
+Initially, it was to be about mythological gods, but its lyrical subject matter changed after he claimed to have seen a UFO one night which inspired him to read up on the origins of mysterious phenomena such as the Bermuda Triangle, Stonehenge, and the Egyptian pyramids.
 Wakeman wrote the album without playing any of its music beforehand, and summarised it in the liner notes: "A futuristic, autobiographical look at music, the part it plays in our pre-earth, human and after life".
 Upon its release in April 1976, the album went to No. 9 in the UK and No. 67 in the US.
-Wakeman toured the album worldwide for seven weeks, which featured a scaled down stage production compared to his previous tours.
+Wakeman and his group toured the album worldwide.